 I thought this is especially useful if you have no idea which wines they offer or what you’d like to taste.

-Plus you get a great introduction to winemaking, the life of wine growers, and what kind of wine this particularly vineyard makes.
+Plus you get a great introduction to winemaking, the life of wine growers, and what kind of wine this particular vineyard makes.

 A visit can take up to 1.5 hours and the price can range between 10-15 euros.
 It is best to call ahead for your preferred language or book online.